testillano/h2agent/README.md

 ### Phase 3: multiple endpoints

 We will activate the `initialize` administration operation to support N server endpoints as well as client endpoints (although this use case could be not so useful as many test frameworks, like pytest with hyper, provide easy ways to initiate test flows).

+This will be probably discarded, as kubernetes allow to separate functionalities on different micro services for a given process.

 ### Phase 4: Improve scalability design